Neag School of Education: Department of Curriculum and Instruction

-The Department of Curriculum and Instruction offers Bachelor's, Master's, and Doctorate programs in curriculum and instruction for both pre-service and in-service educators.
+The Department of Curriculum and Instruction offers bachelor's, master's, and doctorate programs in curriculum and instruction for both pre-service and in-service educators.
 The program does not offer a teacher credential, which is only offered through the Teacher Certification Program for College Graduates (TCPCG) program (see Teacher Education).
 The undergraduate programs allow students to gain core competencies in teaching at all levels of education.
 The graduate programs allow for more specialized knowledge in a content area (math, science, or social studies) to prepare for additional certification later on.
-Doctoral programs allow students to pursue positions as professors or researchers in wide array of settings.
-The two main research units are the New Literacies Research Lab, which is recognized as the world's premier labor for reading comprehension and learning skills required for emerging information and communication technologies, and the Reading/Language Arts Center, which facilitates the improvement of literacy instruction.
-One particular focus of the program is strengthening Connecticut's investments in K-12 science programs and other STEM fields.
+Doctoral programs allow students to pursue positions as professors or researchers in a wide array of settings.
+The research unit affiliated with the department is the Reading and Language Arts Center, which facilitates the improvement of literacy instruction.

 Department of Educational Leadership

 The Department of Educational Leadership connects theory, practice, and policy in a variety of academic programs, including educational leadership, education policy, executive leadership, and more.
 The program is also home to the university's Sport Management program, offering undergraduate, master's, and doctoral degrees.

+The department houses UConn's Center for Education Policy Analysis, Research, and Evaluation (CEPARE), which aims to inform educational leaders and policymakers on issues related to the development, implementation and consequences of education policies.
+CEPARE examines policies through multiple perspectives, paying particular attention to the impact of policies on social justice and educational equity across P-20 educational settings.

 Department of Educational Psychology

+The Department of Educational Psychology is one of the most research-productive departments at the university.
+It offers master's and doctorate degrees in educational psychology with concentrations in Counselor Education; Giftedness, Creativity, and Talent Development; Learning Sciences; Research Methods, Measurement and Evaluation; School Psychology; and Special Education.
+The special education programs are currently ranked as No. 18 in the nation by U.S. News and World Report.

+The department is home to the Renzulli Center for Creativity, Gifted Education, and Talent Development, one of the leading centers in the world in the area of gifted education and talent development.
+The Renzulli Center also houses the nation's only federally funded research center in gifted education, the National Center for Research on Gifted Education (NCRGE).
+In addition to the Renzulli Center, the Department of Educational Psychology is also home to or affiliated with the Center for Behavioral Education and Research (CBER); the UConn Center for Excellence in Developmental Disabilities Education, Research and Service (UCEDD); the UConn Collaboratory on School and Child Health (CSCH); and the OSEP Center on Positive Behavioral Interventions and Supports (PBIS).